How Nigerian freelancers scale income beyond one platform

 4. Use social media

 Platforms are great, but social media is where you can really shine.
-Instagram, LinkedIn, and even Twitter can land international gigs if you show your work consistently.
+Instagram, LinkedIn, and even Twitter can help you land international gigs if you consistently show your work.
 Post updates, share case studies, or showcase projects.
 Direct clients pay higher rates and don’t take platform fees.
 This approach also builds repeat business and long-term relationships, giving you more control over your income.

 Scale your freelance income with Grey

-Scaling beyond one platform is exciting, but it also means managing payments from multiple clients efficiently.
-Grey makes it simple with multi-currency features, secure transfers, and excellent exchange rates, so you don’t lose time or money.
-With your earnings handled smoothly, you can focus on growing your hustle, taking on more opportunities, and enjoying the rewards of your work.
+With your international earnings and spending handled smoothly, you can focus on growing your hustle, taking on more opportunities, and enjoying the rewards of your work.
 Sign up or download the app today.

 Open a free Grey account to get startedJoin 1 million digital nomads